 It always surprises me that many visitors don't consider Hawaii to be ranch and cattle country.
 Few realize that there were cowboys (paniolos) in Hawaii years before they flourished in the American West.

-Did you know that one of the largest privately owned ranches in the U.S.A. is in Hawaii (Parker Ranch on the Big Island) and that each of the main islands has a signficant number of ranches, many of which offer horseback trail rides.
+Each of the main islands has a significant number of ranches, many of which offer horseback rides.

 On Maui, no fewer than nine companies offer visitors the opportunity to see Hawaii from the saddle.

 Visitors to Maui can choose between many different types of rides thanks to the island's varied geography and topography.